-The National Museum asked us to collaborate on a major exhibition dedicated to the 400th anniversary of the Battle of White Mountain, an event of great historical significance for Czech people.
+The National Museum asked us to collaborate on a major exhibition dedicated to the 400th anniversary of the Battle of White Mountain, an event of great historical significance for the Czech people.

 The goal of the exhibition was to draw a comprehensive outline of the battle, including the circumstances leading to it, and a portrayal of the subsequential Thirty Years’ War.